pyOpenSci/python-package-guide/ci-tests-data/run-tests.md

 `pytest`

-Or if you want to run a specific test file - let's call such file - filename.py - you can run:
+Or if you want to run a specific test file - let's call this file "filename.py" - you can run:

 `pytest filename.py`